PurpleKingdomGames/pkg-website/website/blog/2024-03-20-scaling-the-elm-architecture.md

 This is much better.
 Now we have all the logic of the counter, it's state, and it's presentation all represented together without being muddled into the application details.

-Unfortunately, we've had to include a nasty catch all of `case _ => model` on the update function, though.
+Unfortunately, we've had to include a nasty catch all of `case _ => model` on the update function.
 This is because of that `id` value that the application needs.
-Our component doesn't need it though... we if we just got rid of it?
+Our component doesn't need it though... what if we just got rid of it?

 ```scala
 final case class Counter(count: Int)